BCIFUND/public/contracts/README.md

 # About
-Assets of the fund are stored on multi-signature wallets.
-Here is the code.
+Fund assets are stored on multi-signature wallets.
+The code can be found here.